spearkkk/about-my-mac/README.md

 But if you have more windows as a full screen, the switching is not working as you want.

 [Contexts](https://contexts.co/) enable to switch windows as I want.
-Just try to use this app. :D
+Just try to use this app.

+## Things 3 😟

+Have you heard *GTD*?
+> 'Getting Things Done' is a time management method, ...
+>  from wikipedia

+When you are focusing on something, there are times when an idea suddenly comes to mind.
+You do not have to worry about missing that idea anymore.

+1. Just put idea in [Things](https://culturedcode.com/things/).
+2. Get it from Things if you have time.
+3. Do it

 > **Utility**
 ## Chrome